We're about to hit you with dozens of our best cover letter tips:

 What should be included in a cover letter for a job application?

-- closing statement - paragraph #3 or #4
+- Highlight your achievements in a closing statement - paragraph #3 or #4

 You may notice that this is a similar formula to the business letters you may have learned to write in school - and that’s right.
 Cover letters are formal letters, so they should follow the standard lettering structure.